 Dubai Pivot Fields - 25.169707N , 55.432797E

-Dubai Pivot Fields consists of two circular grassy fields (watered by two pivotal watering structures) located 18 km east of downtown Dubai.
-It was discovered by Colin Richardson during spring 1997.
+Dubai Pivot Fields consisted of two circular grassy fields (watered by two pivotal watering structures) located 18 km east of downtown Dubai.
+It was discovered by Colin Richardson during spring 1997, closed and no longer watered as of July 2015.

 Update November 2012:

-The small pivot has been dug up, hopefully to replant grass.
+The small pivot has been dug up.
 Few birds present.
 The central reedbed and canal has been filled in.

 Directions and access: